tyler-dardis/Health-Center-Data-ELT/README.md

 # Health Center Data ELT

+**Objective:** Extract, load, and transform (ELT) the UDS dataset to prepare it for analysis.

+**Data:** 2018-2023 Uniform Data System dataset (from the [HRSA website](data.HRSA.gov))

+**Tools:** SQL (MySQL)
+<br><br>

+## Summary
-In this SQL project, I created a database to store community health center data.
-Following the ELT process, I extracted the data from data.hrsa.gov, loaded the data into my SQL database tables, and transformed the data in preparation for data analysis.
+In this ELT project, I created a MySQL database for storing and querying community health center data.
+Once the data was loaded into the appropriate tables, I used SQL to clean and manipulate the data to prepare it for future analysis.
+After the data had been wrangled, I queried the database to perform some high level data anlaysis.

-The focus of this project was to use SQL queries to load and process the data, as well as perform some high level data analysis.